Session Descriptions

 Compliance 101 for Student Affairs Practitioners

-Presenters: Blaze Bowers
+Presenters: Blaze Bowers, Drexel University

 Description: This session will focus on equipping student affairs practitioners across operational units (e.g., deans of students, AVPs/VPSAs, academic success, Greek life, athletics, leadership, first-year experience, and others) with fundamental compliance awareness.
 Training will focus on modern higher ed law and policy risks and promising practices related to risk mitigation, employment and management law, Title IX, ADA/504, Title VI, FERPA, and more.
 The session will aim to empower practitioners to issue spot risks and legally-charged issues, partner with appropriate stakeholders, and respond in a student-centered and compliance-minded fashion.
 Practitioners will leave with an understanding of the "spirit of the law" as it applies to complex and interdisciplinary student affairs practices.